srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     Verify that the selected terminal shell is the windows command prompt.

-1. To restore all the application NuGet packages via the command-line, in the Terminal view, at the command prompt, enter the following command:
+1. At the Terminal command prompt, to restore all the application NuGet packages, enter the following command:

     ```cmd/sh
     dotnet restore
     ```

-1. In the Visual Studio Code Explorer pane, click **Program.cs**.
+1. In the Visual Studio Code **EXPLORER** pane, click **Program.cs**.

-1. In the code editor, near the top of the Program class, locate the **dpsIdScope** variable, and then update the assigned value using the ID Scope value that you copied from the Device Provisioning Service in the Azure portal.
+1. In the code editor, near the top of the Program class, locate the **dpsIdScope** variable.

+1. Update the assigned value using the ID Scope that you copied from the Device Provisioning Service.

     > **Note**: If you don't have the value of ID Scope available to you, you can find it on the Overview blade of the DPS service (in the Azure portal).

-1. Locate the **registrationId** variable, and replace the value with **sensor-thl-1000**
+1. Locate the **registrationId** variable, and update the assigned value using **sensor-thl-1000**

     This variable represents the **Registration ID** value for the individual enrollment that you created in the Device Provisioning Service.

-1. Locate the **individualEnrollmentPrimaryKey** and **individualEnrollmentSecondaryKey** variables, and replace their values with the **Primary Key** and **Secondary Key** values that you saved when configuring the individual enrollment for the simulated device.
+1. Update the **individualEnrollmentPrimaryKey** and **individualEnrollmentSecondaryKey** variables using the **Primary Key** and **Secondary Key** values that you saved.

     > **Note**: If you don't have these Key values available, you can copy them from the Azure portal as follows -
     >